2. Material Accounting Policies

 Revenue from Installation and other services

 The Company provides installation services that are bundled together with the sale of products to a customer.
-The installation services can be obtained from other providers and do not
+The installation services can be obtained from other providers and do not significantly customise or modify the meter or related products manufactured.

 Contracts for bundled sales of meters and related products and installation services are comprised of two performance obligations because the promises to transfer equipment and provide installation services are capable of being distinct and separately identifiable.

-The Company recognises revenue from installation services over time, using an input method to measure progress towards complete satisfaction of the service, because the customer simultaneously receives and consumes the benefits provided by the Company.
+receives and consumes the benefits provided by the Company.
 Revenue from the sale of the meters and related products are recognised at a point in time, generally upon delivery of the equipment.

 Revenue from Erection Contracts

 When the outcome of a construction contract can be estimated reliably, contract revenue and contract costs associated with the construction contract shall be recognised as revenue and expenses respectively by reference to the stage of completion of the contract activity at the end of the reporting period.
 The percentage of completion is determined by the proportion that contract costs incurred for work performed up to the reporting date bear to the estimated total contract costs.
-However, profit is not recognized unless there is reasonable progress on the contract.
+However, profit is not recognised unless there is reasonable progress on the contract.
 If total cost of a contract, based on technical and other estimates, is estimated to exceed the total contract revenue, the foreseeable loss is provided for.
 The effect of any adjustment arising from revision to estimates is included in the income statement of the year in which revisions are made.
-Contract revenue earned in excess of billing has been reflected under "Other current assets” and billing in excess of contract revenue has been reflected under "Other current liabilities” in the balance sheet.
+Contract revenue earned in excess of billing has been reflected under “Other current assets” and billing in excess of contract revenue has been reflected under “Other current liabilities” in the balance sheet.

 Price Escalation and other claims or variations in the contract works are included in contract revenue only when: